 Current Codespaces users will be prompted to submit their preferred GitHub Codespaces account the next time they log into the portal or Visual Studio Code.
 GitHub Codespaces is still in private-limited beta, so you will have to wait to be added to the private beta.

 Microsoft will give people time to migrate over, so you will be able to access Codespaces past the start date of the general availability of GitHub.

 - September 4, 2020 – Current users can begin transitioning to the GitHub private beta.

 - November 20, 2020 – Creation of new plans and codespaces will be disabled, although existing codespaces may continue to be used.
 New users will only be able to sign up for Codespaces on GitHub.

 - February 17, 2021 – The Visual Studio Codespaces portal will be retired.
 All plans and codespaces remaining in the service will be deleted

-As you can see in the timeline, everyone will need to be migrated to GitHub Codespaces by February 17, 2021.
-The downside however is that GitHub is seen as an opensource tool and could make it a hard sell to clients who aren’t that tech savvy to begin with.
+As you can see in the timeline, everyone will need to migrate to GitHub Codespaces by February 17, 2021.
+The downside, however, is that GitHub is seen as an opensource tool and could make it a hard sell to clients who aren’t that tech-savvy, to begin with.
 It’s much easier to sell something that has a well known trusted name behind it, and this is something GitHub is lacking.